Jasper Tsang: Political awareness

-1967 riots and teaching life

 He joined several university students in making donations to the leftist unions through Wen Wei Po following the industrial dispute at the Hong Kong Artificial Flower Works in April 1967 which later escalated to large-scale riots.
 He joined the demonstrations in Central and founded a student journal called New HKU to launch a counter-propaganda against The Undergrad, the official publication of the Hong Kong University Students' Union which was critical of the riots.
 His brother, Tsang Tak-sing, was arrested, tried and convicted for distributing anti-government leaflets at school, and was imprisoned for 18 months.
 In the wake of his brother's event, Tsang gave up the plans to further his studies abroad although he had been accepted by four prominent universities in the United States.

+Teaching career and additional education

-After graduating from the University of Hong Kong, Tsang gave up his supposedly bright future as a university graduate and joined the leftist Piu Kiu Middle School as a teacher under the patronage of principal Ng Hong-mun, at the time the pro-Communist leftists were marginalised by the colonial government.
+After graduating from the University of Hong Kong, Tsang joined the leftist Piu Kiu Middle School as a teacher under the patronage of principal Ng Hong-mun, at the time the pro-CCP leftists were marginalised by the colonial government.
 After the downfall of Gang of Four in 1976, Tsang began to question his own socialist beliefs.
 He obtained a Graduate Diploma of Education in 1981 and a Master of Education at the University of Hong Kong in 1983.
 He went on to become the principal of the Piu Kiu Middle School in 1986 until he left his position to become a full-time politician.
 He became the supervisor of the school and was also the supervisor of a newly established direct-subsidised school, the Pui Kiu College.